MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ## Prerequisites

 - The Sales app is installed in either Outlook or Teams.
-- You have access to environment-level settings in the [Sales app admin settings](administrator-settings-sales-app.md).
+- You have access to environment-level settings in the [the Sales app admin settings](administrator-settings-sales-app.md).
 - [Copilot AI features must be turned on in your environment](suggested-replies.md).
 - [Sales Agent must be turned on in Access settings](access-settings.md#sales-agent-preview).
-- The Dataverse environment connected to Sales app is a production environment.
+- The Dataverse environment connected to the Sales app is a production environment.
 - [Message capacity purchased](manage-consumption-based-billing.md) and assigned to the Sales app environment.

 ### Additional prerequisites for Salesforce

 - Convert the **msdyn_viva** environment to a production environment.
 Learn more about [converting your environment to production](convert-trial-prod.md).
-- Configure the server-to-server connection between Sales app and Salesforce.
+- Configure the server-to-server connection between the Sales app and Salesforce.
 Learn more about [Connect your agents to a data source](connect-agent-datasource.md)

 ## Step 1: Create a view and query that defines the leads to research